dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch3_ContGeoMech.md

 Let us now assume that the half space did not deform in horizontal directions ($\varepsilon_{11}=\varepsilon_{22}=0$), usually known as a "tectonically passive environment".
 This means that the solid is laterally contained at "repose" and no additional horizontal strains have been added either compressive or tensile.
 Such is the case of a sedimentary basin with no additional tectonic strains.

-:::{figure-md} fig_1DstrainSchem
+:::{figure-md} fig:1DstrainSchem
 <img src="../mynewbook/figures/UniaxialStrainSchematics.png" alt="figurecontent" width="600px">

 Uniaxial strain condition with sedimentation in a tectonically passive environment.
 As sediment burial progresses the sediment compacts only in vertical direction.
 :::

-Let us now use Equation \ref{eq:constitutiveDsigma} together with the equilibrium equation.
+Let us now use Equation {eq}`eq:constitutiveDsigma` together with the equilibrium equation.
 Shear strains are zero.
 Hence $\underset{=}{\varepsilon} = [0,0,\varepsilon_{33},0,0,0]^T$.
 Then, the multiplication of $\underset{=}{\sigma} = \underset{=}{D} \: \underset{=}{\varepsilon}$, results in